Pouzor/mongoDBBundle/README.md

     Documentation about installation and configuration features.

 2. [How to use] (Resources/doc/how-to-use.md).
     How to use mongodbbundle in your symfony project

+### Contribution

+Thx to Ibrael Espinosa for the huge contribution to this bundle.